aildnont/HIFIS-model/README.md

 model was built for the Homeless Prevention division of the City of London, Ontario, Canada.
 This work was led by the Artificial Intelligence Research and Development Lab out of the Information Technology Services division.
-For more information on results of the London project, review our pre-print article ([HIFIS_RNN_MLP - arXiv submission.pdf](HIFIS_RNN_MLP - arXiv submission.pdf)).This repository contains the code used to train a neural network model to classify clients in the city's [Homeless Individuals and Families Information System](https://www.canada.ca/en/employment-social-development/programs/homelessness/hifis.html)
+For more information on results of the London project, review our [pre-print article](https://github.com/aildnont/HIFIS-model/blob/master/HIFIS_RNN_MLP%20-%20arXiv%20submission.pdf).This repository contains the code used to train a neural network model to classify clients in the city's [Homeless Individuals and Families Information System](https://www.canada.ca/en/employment-social-development/programs/homelessness/hifis.html)